 To avoid an accommodation or ticket scam, make a well-thought-out selection when looking at accommodation and ticket options, and use a reputable website.

 There are legitimate ticket resellers, but if a deal appears to be too good to be true, it most likely is.
 Purchasing tickets from unlicensed sellers may be a crime.
 You could be arrested or imprisoned in another country.

 Massage Or Tea Ceremony Scams

-This scam involves an associate or 'friend' asking you to take a bag or package on an international flight or across a border.
-They may offer to pay you, or they may trick you into thinking you're helping their family.
-These types of scams can be connected to relationship scams.
-The bag may contain prohibited items, such as drugs.
+In this scam, a colleague or "friend" will ask you to transport a bag or package on an international flight or across a border.
+They may offer to pay you or trick you into thinking you are assisting their family.
+These scams are related to relationship scams.
+The bag could contain illegal items such as drugs.

 Business And Employment Scams